Can I Trademark a Phrase?

 How can I establish whether a phrase is distinctive?

-In order to determine whether a trade mark is distinctive, an enquiry must be made as to the extent of whether the mark is inherently adapted to distinguish the applicant’s goods and/ or services.
+To determine whether a trade mark is distinctive, an enquiry must be made as to the extent to which the mark is inherently adapted to distinguish the applicant’s goods and/ or services.

 1. “whether the trade mark holds an “ordinary signification” to those who would purchase, consumer or trade in the claimed goods or services; and